rafael-santiago/cherry/doc/README.md

                 templates/
 ```

 Firstly, we need to compose our config file.
-The file where we actually open your rooms.
+The file where we actually open our rooms.

 The config files will be within ``conf`` subdirectory and we will open just one chat room called ``aliens-on-earth``.
 The configuration is splitted in two files: